Victims and Survivors of Crime Week Funding Guide

 - Radio, newspaper or television ads promoting Victims and Survivors of Crime Week and/or providing information on services for victims and survivors of crime.

-For more event ideas and organization tips, you can consult the 2015 Event Planning section of the Victims and Survivors of Crime Week website.
-The 2016 Victims and Survivors of Crime Week Event Planning resources should be available online in March, 2016.
+For more event ideas and organization tips and promotional planning resources, consult the Event Planning section of the Victims and Survivors of Crime Week website.

 Examples of Eligible and Ineligible Expenses: